China exports rise in March, rebounding from slump

 Chinese government spokespeople said Thursday talks with Washington were making progress after nine rounds of negotiations.
 The latest three-day meeting in Washington last week dealt with technology transfer, intellectual property rights, agriculture and enforcement.

-Forecasters say even if the two sides reach an agreement, this year's Chinese exports will be lackluster.
+Economists say a settlement appears increasingly like.
+But they say even if that happens, this year's Chinese exports will be lackluster.

-Trump hiked tariffs on $250 billion of Chinese goods over complaints Beijing steals or pressures companies to hand over technology.
-Chinese leaders retaliated with their own tariff hikes.
+Washington is pressing Beijing to scale back plans for government-led creation of Chinese competitors in robotics and other technologies.
+Europe, Japan and other trading partners echo U.S. complaints those violate Beijing's market-opening commitments.

 The fight has disrupted trade in goods ranging from soybeans to medical equipment.
 The dispute has rattled financial markets and prompted the International Monetary Fund and other forecasters to lower their outlook for global economic growth.